magento/devdocs/src/cloud/project/services.md

   - /cloud/project/project-conf-files_services.html
 ---

-The `services.yaml` file defines the services supported and used by {{site.data.var.ece}}, such as MySQL, Redis, and Opensearch.
+The `services.yaml` file defines the services supported and used by {{site.data.var.ece}}, such as MySQL, Redis, and Elasticsearch or Opensearch.
 You do not need to subscribe to external service providers.
 This file is in the `.magento` directory of your project.

 The deploy script uses the configuration files in the `.magento` directory to provision the environment with the configured services.
 A service becomes available to your application if it is included in the [`relationships`]({{ site.baseurl }}/cloud/project/magento-app-properties.html#relationships) property of the `.magento.app.yaml` file.
 The `services.yaml` file contains the _type_ and _disk_ values.
 Service type defines the service _name_ and _version_.